Canonical Bayesian Linear System Identification: Posterior asymptotics: Bernstein--von Mises theorem

-We now discuss the conditions under which a Bernstein-von Mises (BvM) theorem holds for Bayesian LTI system identification.
-For simplicity, our analysis focuses on the inference of the LTI dynamics matrices $(A, B, C, D)$ rather than the noise covariances.
-Crucially, our result requires that inference be performed using the canonical parameterization, $\Theta_c$ (\Cref{def:controller_form}), and that the dimension of the model class used for inference is consistent with the minimal dimension of the data-generating system. \begin{assumption}[Consistent state dimension] The minimal state dimension of the data-generating system, denoted $d_x^{0}$, equals the state dimension $d_x$ of the models described by $\mathcal{L}_\Theta$. \end{assumption} Estimating the minimal state dimension \(d_x^0\) itself from the data $(y_{[T]}, u_{[T]})$ alone is considered an outer-loop problem, beyond the scope of the core inference task addressed here.
-Next, we require that the inputs $u_{[T]}$ be ``sufficiently rich'' to excite relevant aspects of the dynamics. \begin{definition}[Persistence of excitation] A sequence of scalar inputs $(u_t)_{t \in \mathbb{N}_0}$ is \emph{persistently exciting of order $d$} if the $d \times d$ limiting sample autocovariance matrix $R_u^{(d)}$ exists and is positive definite:
+Next, we require that the inputs $u_{[T]}$ be ``sufficiently rich'' to excite relevant aspects of the dynamics. \begin{definition}[Persistence of excitation] A sequence of scalar inputs $\{u_t\}_{t \in \mathbb{N}_0}$ is \emph{persistently exciting of order $d$} if the $d \times d$ limiting sample autocovariance matrix $R_u^{(d)}$ exists and is positive definite:

 \end{definition}